mjawwad19/MKS22X-FinalProject/README.md

 - BUGS found/ Things to Fix/Alter
     - only happened once and cannot recreate but definitely happened: I piece last minute movement when ___ over an upright Z piece went over the z piece.
     - T spins!
 Try to make leftBounds/RightBounds/fixRotation apply in createT() instead of when rotating to allow spins, as per K's suggestion of try to rotate, see if in bounds, do or don't based on response.
+      - these are the only ones present in NES tetris
       - currently our code is: see if in bounds, then rotate if yes.
 This leads to areas where pieces cannot rotate because at least one point is touching DESPITE having space to rotate.
 _____